 Georgia Brown's brings South Carolina Low Country cuisine to D.C.

 Could Washington, D.C., the embodiment of America's differences as a nation, possibly provide an amiable setting for a holiday reputed for its dinner-table discord?

-Well, a reassuring cast of Washingtonians will be joining hands and giving thanks together at this Low Country cuisine institution that's hosted one of the heartiest Thanksgiving feasts for the past 20 years just two blocks away from the White House.
+Well, a reassuring cast of Washingtonians will be joining hands and giving thanks together at this South Carolina Low Country cuisine institution that's hosted one of the heartiest Thanksgiving feasts for the past couple of decades just two blocks away from the White House.

 Starters include she-crab soup and fried green tomatoes.
-Then you can choose from one of five entrees, including turkey (roasted or fried) and crab-stuffed flounder.
-Traditional Southern sides and desserts such as collards and cobbler finish off the menu.
+Then you can choose from various entrees, including seafood favorites, if you want to depart from turkey.
+And how about some cobbler to finish off the meal?

 Akasha, 9543 Culver Blvd., Culver City, California; +1 310 845 1700.

 Hyeholde Restaurant is outside Pittsburgh, Pennsylvania.

 Downriver from Pittsburgh in Caraopolis, the Hyeholde was built as a home and a restaurant in the 1930s from several old barns.
 Today, you'll find four acres of gardens and winding stone paths here.